quarksuite/legacy/API.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-You can [try out all examples on RunKit][runkit].
+You can [try out all the examples on RunKit][runkit].

-> As of v4, I flattened the API so that each function is exported as a top level module.
-This makes it easier to use only what you need from the library.
->
-> Additionally, the functions no longer come curried.
-Instead, v4 exposed functional utilities you can use to `bind` and `pipe` them.
->
-> Beyond that, the *documentation* still organizes modules by usage to make it simpler to search.

-## Settings and Presets
+## Functional Utilities

 These are part of advanced usage and aren't *required* to use the library.
-Instead, they make it easier to bind **settings** and define **presets**.
+Instead, they make it easier to break up utilities and build complex behavior.

 ### bind

 Allows you to bind any other utility in the library; allows **chaining**.

+Binding is essential to the advanced features of [settings][ug-settings] and [factory settings][ug-factory-settings].

 > The precise name for what this does: partial application.
 A function with a type signature of `(z, y, x) => any` becomes `(z, y) => (x) => any` or `(z) => (y) => (x) => any` if each arg is bound one at a time.